What’s human? Instagram’s faux influencers gain real followers

 Brud, the artificial intelligence and robotics company that created Miquela, later put out a statement about the alleged “hack,” but some have suggested the drama was a PR stunt by the company.

-Despite the fiction, the feud put Miquela over the 1 million follower milestone, according to The Cut — a benchmark that can open partnership opportunities.
+Despite the fiction, the feud put Miquela over the million-follower milestone, according to The Cut — a benchmark that can open partnership opportunities.

 Lorenz said this is why people engage with these accounts.